-- Five men were arrested on the property with a pickup vehicle.
+- Five men were arrested on the property and a pickup vehicle seized.
 Four of the five had with employment ties to Jomo Kenyatta Airport.

 - A sixth male and the alleged ring leader, Abdinur Ibrahim Ali, was arrested a short time later off site.
 A seventh man, a Somali national and Mozambique resident, Ahmed Mohamud Salah alias Ahmed Mahabub Gedi, was arrested a few days later while attempting to flee Kenya at the Namanga border crossing.